The Brooklyn Historical Society library receives questions every day from all over the world. Here are some the questions we are asked most often.

 I don't live in New York and can't come visit BHS.
 How can I do research in the library?

 If you are unsure whether we hold materials relevant to your research, our staff is happy to help you.
-Please see Research and Collections for further information about finding out what we have.
+Please see the Search the Collections page to learn more about our holdings..

 I want to see an object in your museum collection.
 Can this be arranged?